mrets/operating_procedures/api-docs/scenarios/get-generators.md

 Depending on if your organization owns a generator or not, different information may be returned.
 If you are seeking to view the details of a generator that your organization does not own, the data returned will be limited to only the data in our system that is classified as public.

-## For Market Administrator Organization
+## For Market Administrator Organizations

-Market Administrator Organizations do not own generators but have visibility on the participant organization's generators, given those generators issued recs that are for sell.
+Market Administrator Organizations do not own generators but have visibility to their participant organization's generators.
+The 'GET' Generators call for a Market Admin org will return all generators that issued RECs that are for sale by a participant organization.